BigToyBox/Sovol-SV05-BTTH2V2-Extruder-assembly/README.md

 A rear fan for the H2V2 extruder.
 It works perfectly on the Creality gantry by drilling for the mount bolts.
 Sovol printers use the Creality gantry so they are compatible too.

 ### Print the parts
+H2V2 fan duct
+H2V2 fan guard
+H2V2 probe mount

+### Drill the gantry plate
+Using the fan duct as a guide drill the gantry plate

+### Assemble
+Study the sequence before diving into the assembly.
+Some nuts are blind behind the H2 extruder so they need to be dropped in first.
+Then mount the H2.
+Then attach the assembly to the gantry.

+Mount the fan guard and probe

+Wire it up